nycjay/ai-commit-msg/README.md

 #### Available prompt files:

-Provider-specific prompts are organized in subdirectories:

-- `anthropic/system_prompt.txt` - Instructions for Claude about commit message style and formatting
+- `system_prompt.txt` - Instructions for the LLM about commit message style and formatting
-- `anthropic/user_prompt.txt` - Template for Claude with git diff information
+- `user_prompt.txt` - Template for git diff information (standard context)
-- `openai/system_prompt.txt` - Instructions for GPT models
-- `openai/user_prompt.txt` - Template for GPT models
-- `gemini/system_prompt.txt` - Instructions for Gemini models
-- `gemini/user_prompt.txt` - Template for Gemini models
+- `enhanced_user_prompt.txt` - Template for enhanced context mode

 #### Customizing without rebuilding:

-You can customize the prompts without rebuilding the tool using one of these methods:
+You can customize the prompts to change how commit messages are generated:

-1. **Initialize custom prompt files in your config directory**:
+1. **Initialize the default templates**:
    ```bash
    ai-commit-msg init-prompts
    ```
-   This will initialize provider-specific prompt directories in your config directory (`~/.config/ai-commit-msg/prompts/[provider]/` or equivalent).
-You can then edit these files to customize prompts for each provider.
+   This will create prompt files in your config directory (`~/.config/ai-commit-msg/prompts/`).

 2. **Specify custom prompt file paths**:
    ```bash
    ai-commit-msg --system-prompt /path/to/system_prompt.txt --user-prompt /path/to/user_prompt.txt
    ```
-   This allows you to use prompt files from any location.

 3. **Set custom prompt paths in the config file**:
    ```toml